 Another issue employers face is whether the value of the health plan—basically, the amount of the premium costs—is taxable to the recipient.
 Keep in mind that the recipient could be an employee or a self-employed business owner.
 The general rule is as follows:

 - Employees are not taxed on the value of their health coverage.
 The value of employer-provided health coverage for the employee and their opposite-sex spouse or tax dependents is not taxable income to the employee under federal and state tax law.
-The coverage is tax-exempt to the employee whether it is provided under a group or individual insurance policy.
+In November 2014, The Department of Labor issued a notice ruling the coverage is NOT tax-exempt to the employee whether it is provided under a group or individual insurance policy.

 - Business owners who are considered to be self-employed are taxed on the value of their health coverage.
 As we explained above, the following types of employers are considered to be “self-employed”: owners of sole proprietorships, partnerships, LLCs classified as a partnership for tax purposes, and 2 percent shareholders in an S corporation.
 These business owners will be taxed on the value of their health coverage, but receive an offsetting deduction on their tax returns.